How can we get back to a vibrant prayer life during life’s busyness? How can we get back to truly engaging with God?

-Have a place where you can go and pray and be quiet before the Lord.
+Have a place where you can go and quiet yourself before the Lord.
 Jesus would often go to the mountain to pray away from the crowds.
 I often retreat to my backyard with my noise-canceling headphones to find that quiet place to engage with God in prayer.

 Fight the wandering mind with lists, pictures, and notes

-There are times for prayer that should be orderly—have the faces of people and their needs in front of you and methodically prayer though those needs.
+There are times for prayer that should be orderly—times when you have the faces and needs of people in front of you and methodically prayer through those needs.
 Personally, I use the Echo Prayer Manager app to help me keep track of what I want to pray for.
 I stopped journaling prayer requests because I wanted to have access to edit and update easily.
-And, I dreaded the thought of losing that journal.
+And I dreaded the thought of losing that journal.

 Enlist a prayer partner